-- Collaboratively work with peers to critically apply economic theory, analyse and evaluate economic issues.
+- Apply economic theory, analyse and evaluate economic issues.

 - Reflect upon the social and ethical implications of the of social cost-benefit analysis.

-- Communicate economics in oral and written formats.
+- Communicate economic concepts in oral and written formats.

 1 Please refer to more information on student contribution amounts.